 Paseo del Rey 6, 28008 Madrid, Spain

-Because my visit to Madrid was short, I only needed a few hours of sleep before I had to leave so I chose a hostel that was conveniently located in the centre of the city.
+Because my visit to Madrid was short, I only needed a few hours of sleep before I had to leave so I chose a hostel that was conveniently located in the centre of the city – the best neighborhood in Madrid to stay at when you are in town only for a short visit.
 I was pleasantly surprised with A&B Hostel Principe Pio.
 It was clean, and had decent facilities.As luck had it, I stayed alone in a room with 2 bunk beds.
 The bed was fairly comfortable and had a lamp and 2 electricity plugs plus free Wi-Fi.
 For (almost) 1 night, I paid 22€.

 I have to say that this was one of the best days while visiting Spain but, I’ll have to admit probably the most tiresome.
 I chose to do this itinerary on foot.
 It is amazing how many little things you can discover while walking.
 This also gives you the chance to interact more with the locals.
 All in all, it was a fantastic experience, one that I will surely repeat, as Madrid has so many things to offer its visitors.

 Disclaimer: Some of the links one this website are “affiliate links.”
 This means that if you click on the link and do a purchase, I will receive an affiliate commission at no extra cost for you.
 This helps me keep my website running and continue to share my traveling knowledge with you.
 I thank you for booking your flights or hotels using the links on my website.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.